Convex valuations, from Whitney to Nash: Extension from finite arrangements of subspaces

-Indeed, let $\xi \in S(\bigcap_{i=1}^N E_i)$ be arbitrary.
-By Lemma~\ref{lem:BaseGenericFam}, there exist bases for the minimally intersecting arrangement $(E_i)_{i=1}^N$, which contain $\xi$.
-Removing $\xi$ and projecting the bases to the factor space then yields bases for the arrangement $(E_i/\Span\xi)_{i=1}^N$, which depend smoothly on $\xi$.
-By the construction of the lifts in Corollary~\ref{cor:lift_double_forms}, the lifts are smooth in this neighborhood of $\xi$.
-By a partition of unity argument, finally, the lifts can be chosen to be smooth everywhere. \end{Remark}
+lifting all $\omega_i$, that is, $r(\omega) = \sum_i \omega_i$, and the maps $L_\xi$ depend smoothly on $\xi$. \end{Corollary} \proof Indeed, let $\xi_0 \in S(\bigcap_{i=1}^N E_i)$ be arbitrary.
+By Lemma~\ref{lem:BaseGenericFam}, there exist bases for the minimally intersecting arrangement $(E_i)_{i=1}^N$, which contain $\xi_0$.
+Removing $\xi_0$ from the bases and projecting the bases to the factor space then yields bases for the arrangements $(E_i/\Span\xi)_{i=1}^N$ for all $\xi$ belonging to a neighborhood of $\xi_0$.
+These bases depend smoothly on $\xi$.
+Consequently, by the construction of the lifts in Corollary~\ref{cor:lift_double_forms}, the lifts are smooth in this neighborhood of $\xi_0$.
+By a partition of unity argument, finally, the lifts can be chosen to be smooth everywhere. \endproof

 We now consider another class with the extension property.